woodstockcs/labs/adventure/README.md

 ```
 {% endspoiler %}

-Feel free to use your imagination!
+Feel free to use your imagination and have fun!